MiloBuwalda/uva-prog-c/info/10 Syllabus.md

     On Sunday nights from 7:00pm until 8:30pm, the teaching fellows hold a "walkthrough" for the current week’s problem set during which you receive direction on where to begin and how to approach the week's challenges.
     Each walkthrough is filmed and made available within 24 hours in streaming and downloadable formats (MP3 and MP4).
 You are expected to attend or watch walkthroughs before asking questions about problem sets.

-    # Office Hours

-    Office hours are opportunities for one-on-one assistance with problem sets alongside the course's teaching fellows and course assistants.

     # Problem Sets